xdv-staging/ripple-lib/docs/index.md

 *ledger.* ledgerVersion | integer | The ledger version of this ledger.
 *ledger.* parentLedgerHash | string | Unique identifying hash of the ledger that came immediately before this one.
 *ledger.* parentCloseTime | date-time string | The time at which the previous ledger was closed.
-*ledger.* totalDrops | [value](#value) | Total number of drops (1/1,000,000th of an XRP) in the network, as a quoted integer.
-(This decreases as transaction fees cause XRP to be destroyed.)
+*ledger.* totalDrops | [value](#value) | Total number of drops (1/1,000,000th of an XDV) in the network, as a quoted integer.
+(This decreases as transaction fees cause XDV to be destroyed.)
 *ledger.* transactionHash | string | Hash of the transaction information included in this ledger.
-*ledger.* rawState | string | *Optional* A JSON string containing all state data for this ledger in rippled JSON format.
+*ledger.* rawState | string | *Optional* A JSON string containing all state data for this ledger in divvyd JSON format.
-*ledger.* rawTransactions | string | *Optional* A JSON string containing rippled format transaction JSON for all transactions that were validated in this ledger.
+*ledger.* rawTransactions | string | *Optional* A JSON string containing divvyd format transaction JSON for all transactions that were validated in this ledger.
 *ledger.* stateHashes | array\<string\> | *Optional* An array of hashes of all state data in this ledger.
 *ledger.* transactionHashes | array\<[id](#transaction-id)\> | *Optional* An array of hashes of all transactions that were validated in this ledger.
 *ledger.* transactions | array\<[getTransaction](#gettransaction)\> | *Optional* Array of all transactions that were validated in this ledger.
 Transactions are represented in the same format as the return value of [getTransaction](#gettransaction).